evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 	}
 ```

-The addTodo and addTodoLog functions represents the core blockchain logic of the component.
-The addTodo generates a new todo data object, push it into the AddListEntry queue and adds a todo copy, including a loading flag, into the local todos.
-When the Queue has finished saving, the todos will be reloaded and the correct todo, without the loading flag, is loaded.
-By solving a todo by adding a new todolog, the local todo completed and loading flag will be set to true and a new todolog will be added to the queue.
+The 'addTodo' and 'addTodoLog' functions represents the core blockchain logic of the component.
+The 'addTodo' generates a new todo data object, pushes it into the 'AddListEntry' queue and adds a todo copy, including a loading flag, into the local todos.
+When the queue has finished saving, the todos will be reloaded and the correct todo, without the loading flag, is loaded.
+By solving a todo by adding a new todo log, the local todo is completed and loading the flag will be set to true and a new todo log will be added to the queue.
 ```ts
 /**
  * Creates a new Todo with the current newTodoText